enemonsieur/offis_repo/PROJECTS/OFFIS/Work_in_progress_Stress Measurement.md

 - [ ] [[Found  20 articles relevant to stress factors]]
 - [ ] Not found: Journal studies of stress factors
 - [ ] Todo: Isolate the study with the factors most relevants to the expirment
+- [ ] Find article on Light flashes
+- [ ] Find articles on Color Red vs Black on stress

 ## Reinforcement Learning